IdentityPython/JWTConnect-Python-OidcService/doc/intro.rst

     2. If client authentication is involved it gathers the necessary data for that
     3. If the chosen client authentication method involved adding information to the request it does so.
-    4. Adds correct information to the HTTP headers
+    4. Adds information to the HTTP headers like Content-Type
-    5. Serializes the request into the format used
+    5. Serializes the request into the expected format

-after that follows actually sending the request and receiving the response.
+after that follows the act of sending the request to the server and receiving the response from it.
 Once the response have been received, The client will follow this path:

     1. Deserialize the received message into a internal format
-    2. verify that the message was correct.
+    2. Verify that the message was correct.
 That it contains the required claims and that all claims are of the correct data type.
+If it's signed and/or encrypted verify signature and/or decrypt.
-    3. stores the received information in a data base and/or passes it on to the application.
+    3. Store the received information in a data base and/or passes it on to the application.

-oiccli is built to allow clients to be constructed that supports any number of request-response services.
+oiccli is built to allow clients to be constructed that supports any number and type of of request-response services.
 The basic Open ID Connect set is:

     - Webfinger
     - Dynamic provider information discovery